we3lab/eeco/docs/how_to_advanced.rst

         desired_utility="electric"
     )

-Note that consumption estimate is for the simulation period only since :ref:`prev_consumption` will take into account the previous consumption during this billing period in conjunction with `consumption_estimate` to estimate the charge tier.
+Note that consumption estimate is for the simulation period only since :ref:`prev-consumption` will take into account the previous consumption during this billing period in conjunction with `consumption_estimate` to estimate the charge tier.

 .. _scale-demand: